moritzWa/wallawitsch-gmail.com/src/content/dataism.md

 ## Summary

-Dataism has not only provided the most efficient organization systems for the economy but also concurred most of the scientific establishment by creating a combined framework to understand biochemical and electronic algorithms.
+Dataism has not only provided the most efficient organizational systems for the economy but also concurred big parts of the scientific establishment by creating a combined framework for understanding biochemical and electronic algorithms.

 Those examples show that information flow is already one of the prime optimization goals of our society; its innovation and will only become more prominent in the coming decades.
 Our Humanists agenda is often that of a dataist.

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Dataism has not only provided the most efficient organizational systems for the economy but also concurred big parts of the scientific establishment by creating a combined framework for understanding biochemical and electronic algorithms.</p>&mdash; Moritz Wallawitsch (@MoritzW42) <a href="https://twitter.com/MoritzW42/status/1405616992392925185?ref_src=twsrc%5Etfw">June 17, 2021</a></blockquote>